Breaches by Iran-affiliated hackers spanned multiple U.S. states, federal agencies say

 Since the beginning of the Israel-Hamas war, the group has expanded and accelerated targeting Israeli critical infrastructure, said Check Point’s Sergey Shykevich.
 Iran and Israel were engaged in low-level cyberconflict prior to the Oct.
 7. Unitronics has not responded to the AP queries about the hacks.

-The Biden administration has been trying to shore up cybersecurity of critical infrastructure — more than 80% of which is privately owned — and has imposed regulations on sectors including electric utilities, gas pipelines and nuclear facilities.
-But many experts complain that too many vital industries are permitted to self-regulate.
+The Biden administration has been trying to shore up the cybersecurity of critical infrastructure — more than 80% of which is privately owned — and has imposed regulations on sectors including electric utilities, gas pipelines, and nuclear facilities.
+However many experts complain that too many vital industries are permitted to self-regulate.